Robert Peston Gary Schwartz

 Biography

 Robert Peston is ITV’s Political Editor and host of their flagship politics and current affairs show, Peston.
 He covers the latest happenings in Westminster and interviews important players on the national and international political scenes.
-In addition to this he co-hosts the podcast The Rest Is Money with Steph McGovern where they explore what we need to know about the issues that affect us in our everyday lives, decode business jargon, and revisit some of the biggest financial events of the last half century.
+In addition, he co-hosts, with Steph McGovern, the podcast The Rest Is Money where they explore what we need to know about the economic issues that affect our everyday lives, decode business jargon, and revisit some of the biggest financial events of the last half century.

 Away from the cameras Robert has also won plaudits for his online journalism.
 He is the author of critically acclaimed books including How Do We Fix This Mess? and Who Runs Britain?.
 Both examine the causes and long-term implications of the 2008 financial crisis.
-Whilst WTF?, described by the Financial Times as “mandatory reading”, takes a broader look at the world, what’s gone wrong, and proposes possible solutions across politics, society and business.
-In Brown's Britain Robert explained for the first time the real nature of the relationship between Blair and Brown.
-His novel The Whistleblower was described by the Daily Mail as “cracking” and “Gripping” by Radio Times.
+In Bust? he considers the state of the economy, society and politics and explains the urgent need to remodel institutions, learn lessons from other countries, and embrace AI, a subject Robert is particularly passionate about and engaged with.
+Whilst in WTF?, described by the Financial Times as “mandatory reading”, he takes a broader look at the world, what’s gone wrong, and proposes possible solutions across politics, society and business.

 Amongst over thirty journalism awards Robert has to his name, he has won the Royal Television Society's Journalist of the Year, Specialist Journalist of the Year, and Scoop of the Year (twice), the Wincott Prize for financial journalism, and the Broadcasting Press Guild's award for Best Performer in a non-acting role.